dc-js/dc.js/wiki.md

 Concrete bar chart/histogram implementation.

 #### dc.barChart(parent[, chartGroup])
-Create a bar chart instance and attache it to the given parent element.
+Create a bar chart instance and attach it to the given parent element.

 Parameters:
 * parent : string|compositeChart - any valid d3 single selector representing typically a dom block element such